“Straw Donors,” “Straw Dogs,” “Straw Owners”: Straw Burns Fast, Run Like Hell!

 Florida Appellate Court Reinforces Mandatory Arbitration Clauses in Healthcare Employment Disputes

 By Alexa D. Jeacoma, J.D.
-On March 4, 2026, the Florida Fourth District Court of Appeals reinforced the enforceability of arbitration clauses in healthcare employment contracts.
+On March 4, 2026, Florida’s Fourth District Court of Appeals upheld arbitration clauses in healthcare employment contracts.
 The appellate court reversed a trial court ruling that had refused to require arbitration in a lawsuit.
-The suit in the lower court was brought by physician Dr. Kenneth […]
+Dr. Kenneth Konsker filed the suit in the lower court.
+He sued Florida Woman Care, LLC, […]

 DOJ Withdraws Outdated Antitrust Policy Statements For Healthcare Industry; “Safety Zones” Abolished